Comparison of the Different Types of Project Management Office (PMO)

 Hub and Spoke PMO: Hybrid with central enterprise PMP linked to satellite PMOs

-Assocations for Project Management 7th Edition of the Body of Knowlege
+Association for Project Management 7th Edition of the Body of Knowledge

-In a large organisation will many thousands of projects it can be difficult for one central PMO to support all the projects.
+In a large organisation with many thousands of projects it can be difficult for one central Project Management Office to support all the projects.
 Especially if the organisation is split over several regions.
-In this case, a hub and spoke approach can be used.
+In this case, a Hub-and-Spoke approach can be used.
 The Hub works with satellite PMOs who support the projects day-to-day.
-Typical the Hub will define the policy, procedures and systems, whiles the local satellite PMO support the projects.
-This type of structure can work well, but clarity is needed on what is done in the hub and the spokes.
+Typically the Hub will define the policy, procedures and systems, while the local satellite PMOs support the projects.
+This type of structure can work well, but clarity is needed on what is done in the Hub and the satellite or spoke PMOs.

 • Performance: project reporting and control is a collaborative effort between the hubs and satellites.
 Often the hub will set the policy, process and tools for reporting whilst the satellites implement the policy.
 You can see how this might create tensions.